Ksuzart/Ksuzart.github.io/README.md

 - I do not like to **cook**
 - I do not my like to cook my **own** food
 - I do not like _boring_ people

+## What I like to do
+- Dance
+- Sports
+- Work

 ```markdown
 Hahaha, I will keep this here, so that I do not forget how to code such a framed text